We have spawned.

 This little nightstand was another Value Village find!
 I got a pair of them for $30 and it’s the perfect size.

-The round mirror on the wall and black blanket ladder are both DIYs as well — I will hopefully have the tutorials for both up soon.
+The round mirror on the wall and black blanket ladder are both DIYs as well — the tutorials for the blanket ladder is here.

 I would have loved to have left the ladder natural, but there were a lot of wood tones competing in that area so in the end I opted to paint it with Rust-Oleum matte black spray paint.